roman-milk/roman-milk.github.io/lilac-hot-18-horny-relentless.md

+===

- ****** Lilac and Three Separate Strangers ****** byNonStopFunGuy© I couldn't stand it.
+I couldn't stand it.
 I was babbling on and on about college applications, the admissions process, getting her applications to look better to schools, and all I could think about was -- this fucking hottie has cum oozing out of her slutty pussy!
 I was daydreaming about how hot her lucky boyfriend was, some 18 or 19 year old stud who could get inside the panties of a high school senior like Lilac.
 My perverted thoughts were interrupting my lecture, my voice trailed off or I rambled a bit a few times, making the blonde girl in front of me giggle and ask if anything was wrong.

  Was anything wrong?
 I had to admit, something was wrong.
 I apologized, and I just said what it was -- sort of.
 "So -- I don't usually talk like an idiot," I said with as casual and friendly a smile as I could muster, "but, honestly, I don't usually get to talk with girls as pretty -- well, to be totally truthful -- as HOT as you -- I just feel lucky even talking to you."
 Her slim, pale face lit up with an appreciate smile.
 She wasn't feigning her reaction.
 "Awww, really?
 That's sooo nice of you to say!"